-- ISIN (mandatory), Identification of the Admitted EFPF Reference. - Nominal (mandatory), nominal value of the Admitted EFPF Reference. - Issuer Security Name, optional text with the issuer or the name of the Admitted EFPF Reference. - Cash Price (optional), price of the transaction of the Admitted EFPF Reference (in case of several expirations of financial futures as Admitted EFPF Reference: average price). - Coupon (optional), value of the coupon in case of a bond as Admitted EFPF Reference. - Coupon Frequency (optional), frequency of the coupon payment in case of a bond as Admitted EFPF Reference. - Settlement Date (optional) of the transaction in case of a bond as Admitted EFPF Reference.
-When a settlement date is specified, it cannot be earlier than the current business date. - Maturity Date (mandatory), maturity date or expiration date respectively, of Admitted EFPF Reference; in case of Short Term Interest Rate Futures expiration date with longest term. - Currency (optional), Currency code of the Admitted EFPF Reference. - The Hedging Method (mandatory) must be specified with a valid value: - DUR Duration hedge, - PF Price Factor hedge, - NOM -Nominal hedge. - The Settlement Institution is an optional field which can be filled with the following clearing systems: - BC Clearstream Banking Frankfurt, - CD Clearstream Banking Luxemburg, - CS CLS, - EC Euroclear.
+- Coupon (optional), value of the coupon in case of a bond as Admitted EFPF Reference. - Coupon Frequency (optional), frequency of the coupon payment in case of a bond as Admitted EFPF Reference. - Settlement Date (optional) of the transaction in case of a bond as Admitted EFPF Reference.
+When a settlement date is specified, it cannot be earlier than the current business date. - Maturity Date (mandatory), maturity date or contract date respectively, of Admitted EFPF Reference; in case of Short Term Interest Rate Futures contract date with longest term. - Currency (optional), Currency code of the Admitted EFPF Reference. - The Hedging Method (mandatory) must be specified with a valid value: - DUR Duration hedge, - PF Price Factor hedge, - NOM -Nominal hedge. - The Settlement Institution is an optional field which can be filled with the following clearing systems: - BC Clearstream Banking Frankfurt, - CD Clearstream Banking Luxemburg, - CS CLS, - EC Euroclear.